Purdue-CS193/homework-0-hughes-sofia/index.md

 # Sofia's First CS193 Homework
 - It's a very informative class
 - It's not overwhelming with work
-- The instructors are nice
+- The instructors are nice!

 ## Welcome to GitHub Pages